-If you opt for formula, please don’t mix it with tap, bottled or pitcher filtered water.
+If you opt for formula, please don’t mix it with tap, bottled, or pitcher filtered water.
 Whatever you do, DO NOT BUY “Nursery Water” under any brand or circumstances!
 It’s not what they want you to believe it is and it has added fluoride.
 Contrary to what you’ve been told, fluoride is NOT good for you or your baby and there is plenty of science to back that up.
+It all comes down to the right pH for the human body AND the unnecessary addition of fluoride.
 States that never introduced fluoride into their water systems actually report few cavities AND fewer cases of cancer in children under the age of 14.

 Your baby is 90% water and very alkaline at birth.
 This is the reason their skin is like silk!
-They are ultra hydrated (and just the right pH) naturally.
-Thanks, Mom!
+They are ultra-hydrated (and just the right pH) naturally.
 The longer they stay that way (hydrated and alkaline) the healthier they’ll be.
-Water is a critical component to the health of your child.
+Water is a critical component of the health of your child.

 The kind of water you introduce to your baby through formula and food is critical!
-I’m often amazed at how many young parents don’t think twice about mixing baby formula with water they wouldn’t dream of drinking themselves.
+I’m often amazed at how many young parents don’t think twice about mixing baby formula with water they wouldn’t dream of drinking themselves (tap).
 It’s not just about taste, folks.

 Your baby is worth the very best money can buy.
 The best food and the best water that you can get your hands on.
 If you think healthy is expensive…you should see what disease costs!